 Singapore’s stocks market may be too small for some investors, or perhaps they consider it less exciting because it is not volatile enough.
 While most stock brokers here will allow you access to trade Singapore stocks, not everyone can give you access to other markets.
 This is especially true if you are looking at markets from emerging countries.

 You may also want to explore other product classes, such as contracts for difference (CFDs), Exchange-traded funds(ETFs) or futures and would like to use the same broker for this purpose.
 It may also be worthwhile to check if the broker allows you access to these various asset classes as well before you open an account with them.
-You can check out market-access allowed by each brokers in Singapore here.

 Unless you are too busy, most people these days usually execute their trades themselves online instead of calling in to get their brokers to do it for them.
 If you belong to this group, having a user-friendly trading platform is extremely important.